-- 1. To create the directory, navigate to the desired base location on the local machine, and enter mkdir inserver. - 2.
-Copy <filename>.tar.gz into the directory you created in the previous step, replacing <filename> with the name of your Perceptive Content Server file.

-3. To unzip the file, navigate to the inserver directory and then type the following command and replace <filename> with the name of your Perceptive Content Server file.
+- To create the directory, navigate to the desired base location on the local machine, and enter mkdir inserver. - 2.
+Copy <filename>.tar.gz into the directory you created in the previous step, replacing <filename> with the name of your Perceptive Content Server file. - 3.
+To extract all the packaged files, navigate to the inserver directory and then type the following command and replace <filename> with the name of your Perceptive Content Server file.